iyurev/terraform-provider-ocpbooster/README.md

 }
 ```

-Example 2, just send bootstrap ignition and a new cluster CA bundle to the next module through output:
+Example 2, it just sends bootstrap ignition and a new cluster CA bundle to the next module through output:
 ```bigquery
 output "bootstrap_ign" {
   value = ocpbooster_cluster.my-cluster.bootstrap_ign